Academic Integrity Policy

 - On collaborative works, include the names of all participants on any copies that are submitted for evaluation.

 An instructor may assign a grade of "F" for the course in cases of fraud, plagiarism and/or cheating.
 When an "F" grade is assigned, the student may not drop the course.
-All cases of fraud, plagiarism and/or cheating will be reported to the respective dean or division chair, and dean of faculty.
-Violation of the academic integrity policy may have additional consequences including sanctions or dismissal from a program or from Graceland University.
+All cases of fraud, plagiarism and/or cheating will be reported to the respective dean or division chair, and the Vice President for Academic Affairs/Dean of Faculty (VPAA).
+The VPAA may impose additional consequences including sanctions or dismissal from a program or from Graceland University.
+The student may appeal the imposition of sanctions by the VPAA to the President.